cwestwater/cwestwater.github.io/_posts/2020-07-10-VMware-vSphere-Central.md

 [![vSphere Upgrade]({{ site.url }}/assets/images/vSphere-Central-02.png)](https://www.vgemba.net/assets/images/vSphere-Central-02.png "vSphere Upgrade")

-You can see in the playlists there are Release notes, ebook, Blog post, walkthroughs, and documentation.
-What is a nice feature of every page it the ability to export the content to PDF.
+You can see in the playlists there are Release notes, ebooks, blog post, walkthroughs, and documentation.
+What is a nice feature of every page is the ability to export the content to PDF.
 You can export the whole category:

 ![vSphere Upgrade Export]({{ site.url }}/assets/images/vSphere-Central-03.png)